theblackcat102/KohakuHub/docs/git-server.md

 2. **Implementing core handlers**: Parsing requests, generating pack files
 3. **Integrating with storage**: Translating Git operations to your backend (LakeFS)
 4. **Adding authentication**: Token validation and permission checks
-5. **Optimizing performance**: Caching, streaming, pagination
+5. **Optimizing performance**: LFS pointers, concurrent processing, chunking
+6. **Pure Python approach**: No native dependencies, full control, better debugging

+**KohakuHub Implementation Highlights:**
+- ✅ **Pure Python** - No pygit2, no libgit2, no native dependencies
+- ✅ **In-memory** - No temporary directories or files
+- ✅ **LFS integration** - Automatic LFS pointers for large files (>1MB)
+- ✅ **Concurrent** - Parallel processing with asyncio.gather
+- ✅ **Memory efficient** - Only downloads small files, pointers for large files
+- ✅ **Production ready** - Handles repos of any size without OOM

-This guide provides a foundation for implementing Git Smart HTTP protocol in any FastAPI application.
-The KohakuHub implementation demonstrates how to bridge Git operations with LakeFS for version control of machine learning models and datasets.
+This demonstrates how to build a complete Git server using only Python stdlib + FastAPI, with full Git LFS support for machine learning models and datasets.

 ---